On the Beach at Night Alone.

 Finecut, Korea

-This is the very first film I have seen of this director and I can’t wait to revisit his past films.
+This is the first film I have seen of this director and I can’t wait to revisit his past films.

 Previous